-OK, before we talk about all things gluten, it’s important to know that there is no such thing as a gluten allergy.
-No, my friends, you cannot be “allergic” to gluten.
+Before we talk about all things gluten, it’s important to know that there is no such thing as a gluten allergy.

-Why Do People Say they Have a “Gluten Allergy”?
+Why Do People Say “Gluten Allergy”?

 I believe the reason the term “gluten allergy” has become so commonplace is that most people understand the word “allergy.”
 They know an allergy is a serious and life-threatening disorder.
+When someone says “I have a gluten allergy,” they’re taken seriously from the start.

-When someone says “I’m allergic to gluten,” they’re taken seriously from the start.
-On the other hand, if I were to say, “I have an autoimmune disease,” people would be left scratching their heads in wonder!
+On the other hand, if someone were to say, “I have an autoimmune disease,” people would be left scratching their heads.
+Few people know what an autoimmune disorder means.

-On the other hand, when I say, “I have a gluten allergy,” when placing my order at a restaurant, the staff immediately understands what I’m trying to communicate to them.
+This is why they say, “I have a gluten allergy,” when placing their order at a restaurant.
+The staff immediately understands what the person is trying to communicate and the seriousness of the request.

-On top of that, unfortunately, if you tell someone you have a “gluten sensitivity,” you may not be taken as seriously as you need to be, even though gluten sensitivity is a real and serious disorder – don’t let misinformed and/or ignorant people tell you otherwise.
+On top of that, unfortunately, if you tell someone you have a gluten intolerance or sensitivity, you may not be taken as seriously as someone who says, “I have a gluten allergy.”

 What is a Wheat Allergy?

-While a gluten allergy is not a real condition, a wheat allergy, on the other hand, is a very real condition that affects approximately 0.1 to 0.3 percent of the U.S. population or 900,000 people according to Dr. Alessio Fasano in his book, Gluten Freedom.
+Approximately 0.1 to 0.3 percent of the U.S. population or 900,000 people have a wheat allergy according to Dr. Alessio Fasano in his book, Gluten Freedom.

-Wheat allergies impact far less people than celiac disease and gluten sensitivities.
-Celiac disease afflicts about one percent of the population and a gluten sensitivity affects about six percent of the population or 20 million Americans.
+Compared that to celiac disease, which afflicts about one percent of the population, and gluten sensitivity, which affects about six percent of the population or 18-20 million people in America alone.

 Wheat, along with barley and rye, contain a protein called gluten.
 Someone who is allergic to wheat might still be able to eat barley, rye and other gluten-containing products.
 They only must avoid wheat.
+(Read: What is Gluten and Why is it Bad for Some People?)

-What Is an Allergy?
+What is an Allergy?

-An allergic reaction occurs when the body’s immune system views a substance as harmful and then it overreacts to it.
-If you have a true allergy to something in the environment or food supply, your immune system produces an antibody called immunoglobulin E (IgE).
+If you have an allergy to something in the environment or food supply, your immune system produces an antibody called immunoglobulin E (IgE).

-Some allergies cause annoying but non-life threatening reactions such as watery eyes, itching, sneezing or hives.
-More serious and troublesome symptoms can be swelling in the mouth, trouble breathing and a life-threatening reaction called anaphylaxis.
+Some allergies cause annoying but non-life-threatening reactions such as watery eyes, itching, sneezing or hives.
+More serious and troublesome symptoms can be swelling in the mouth, trouble breathing, and a life-threatening reaction called anaphylaxis.

-Food allergies are very common and can trigger a harmful immune system response.
-In fact, more than 170 foods have been known to trigger an allergic reaction in humans, and the most common food allergens are noted as milk, egg, peanut, tree nuts, wheat, soy, fish and crustacean shellfish – these foods are responsible for most of the serious food allergy reactions in the United States.
+In fact, more than 170 foods have been known to trigger an allergic reaction in humans, and the eight most common food allergens are milk (dairy), egg, peanut, tree nuts, wheat, soy, fish, and crustacean shellfish – these foods are responsible for most of the serious food allergy reactions in the United States.

-According to Food Allergy Research and Education (FARE), up to 32 million Americans have food allergies, including 5.9 million children under the age of 18.
-This means one in 13 children, or roughly two children in every classroom have a food allergy.
-About 30 percent of children with food allergies are allergic to more than one food, too.
+This means one in 13 children, or roughly two children in every classroom, have a food allergy.
+About 30 percent of children with food allergies are allergic to more than one food.

-Unfortunately, food allergies are on the rise.
 According to the Centers for Disease Control & Prevention, the prevalence of food allergies in children increased by 50 percent between 1997 and 2011, and between 1997 and 2008, the prevalence of peanut or tree nut allergy is believed to have more than tripled in U.S. children.

 What is an Autoimmune Disease [and Celiac Disease]?